Ronitkothari22/distributed-video-processing/backend/README.md

 2. The Video Enhancement Worker processes videos and reports status back
 3. Real-time updates are sent to connected clients via WebSocket
 4. All processing status is tracked in the state management system
+5. Processed videos are served with HTTP range support for efficient streaming

 ## Testing with Postman